 All grades are placed in the age-appropriate grade based upon their age as of September 1st of the school year.
 Applicants for the Early Years Program can apply once they are three years old however must be 5 years old as of September 1st to enter Kindergarten.

-It is expected that students will normally live with their parent or legally appointed guardian.
-For students for whom this is difficult due to distance from FIS, please contact the school regarding other possible options.
+It is expected that students will live with their parent or legally appointed guardian.
+For students for whom this is difficult due to the distance from FIS, please contact the school regarding other possible options.

 Testing of English proficiency may be required for both elementary and secondary school students.
 At the secondary level, mathematics proficiency testing may also be required.